CalebGriffin089/Assignment/README.md

 -	groupId (string): The ID of the group from which the channel is being deleted.
 -	channel (string): The name or ID of the channel to be deleted.
 ## Return Values:
-1. Error reading the file:
-    - {  "error": "Internal server error (file)" }
-2. Corrupted file data:
+-	Missing parameters:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "error": "Missing groupId or channel" }
-3. Group not found:
+-	Group not found:
     -	{ "error": "Group not found" }
-4. Error writing to the groups file:
-    - {  "error": "Failed to update groups" }
-5. Channel not found in channels file:
+-	Channel not found:
     -	{ "error": "Channel not found" }
-6. On success:
+-	Success:
-    - {  valid: true }
+    -	{ "valid": true }
+-	Internal server error:
+    -	{ "error": "Internal server error" }

 ## How it works:
-1. Reads the groups file:
-    - Reads and parses the groups file
-2. Checks the group exists:
-    - Checks the groups file for the groupId
-3. Removes the channel
-    - Removes the channel from the groups channels array
+Removes the channel name from the group’s channels array and deletes the channel document from the channels collection by its _id, ensuring the channel is fully removed from both group and channels collections.
-4. Updates the groups file
-    - Saves the changes to the groups channels array to the groups file
-5. Reads the channels file
-    - Reads and parses the channels file
-6. Find the channel
-    - Finds the channel in the channels file
-7. Deletes the channel
-    - Removes the channel from the file
-8. Updates the channels file
-    - Updates the channels file with the missing channel

 # Delete Groups:
 ## Method: